Nootlnc/NootedLeaf/README.md

 # NootedLeaf
-The intel IGPU Intel kext support coming soon
+The intel IGPU Intel kext support now available

 # Coming soon only to Github 💫
-An amazing kext for Intel iGPU coming soon.
+An amazing kext for Intel iGPU now available

-#A project under development
-Version v0.0.1 coming soon